nhristov/sapper-template-firebase/README.md

 npm run deploy
 ```

-### Firebase hosting
+#### Firebase hosting only

-To use only the static export version of Sapper without SSR, replace the contents of [firebase.json](firebase.json) with:
+To use this project without SSR, simply replace the contents of firebase.json with:

 ```json
 {